navanchauhan/navanchauhan.github.io/Content/posts/2023-10-05-attack-lab.md

 We can see that `0x18` (hex) or `24` (decimal) bytes of buffer is allocated to `getbuf` (Since, 24 bytes are being subtracted from the stack pointer).

+**Buffer Overflow**: A buffer overrun happens when the size of the data exceeds the memory size reserved for the buffer we are storing in our value.

-Now, since we know the buffer size we can try passing the address of the touch1 function.
+Now, since we know the buffer size we can try passing the address of the touch1 function after we pad it up with the buffer size.

 ```bash
 jxxxan@jupyter-xxxxxx8:~/lab3-attacklab-xxxxxxxxuhan/target66$ cat dis.txt | grep touch1